ScratMan/HASmartThermostat/README.md

 the corresponding preset.
 In example, if away temperature is set to 14°C, manually setting the temperature to 14°C on the thermostat will automatically enable the away preset mode.
 Should be string either 'sync' or 'none' (default: 'none').
+* **boost_pid_off** (Optional): When set to true, the PID will be set to OFF state while boost preset is selected, and the thermostat will operate in hysteresis mode.
+This helps to quickly raise the temperature in a room for a short period of time.
+Should be a boolean (default: false).
 * **away_temp** (Optional): Set the temperature used by the "Away" preset.
 If this is not specified, away_mode feature will not be available.
 * **eco_temp** (Optional): Set the temperature used by the "Eco" preset.
 If this is not specified,